Qeepsake/react-native-subset-navigator/README.md

 ````

 2. Render the subset navigator
-- The `passProps` props passes props to every screen of the subset navigator
+- The `passProps` props passes props to the first screen of the subset navigator

 ````js
 import {OnboardingOverlay} from '../components/on-boarding-overlay';